dr Rolf Albach, Covestro Germany, Leverkusen

 Melanie Walther, University of Bremen

-The Board is directly elected by the members, it takes on continuous tasks in the area of organization and administration.
-The Board is supplemented by a representative of the young business JuWiChem).
-The representative of JuWiChem is appointed as a permanent member by its federal board.
+The Board of directors is elected directly by the members and takes on ongoing tasks in the areas of organization and administration.
+The Board is supplemented by a representative of the young business chemists (JuWiChem).
+The representative of JuWiChem is appointed as a permanent member by its national board.

 Dr. Rolf Albach studied chemistry in Bonn and at the Technical University of Munich, where he received his doctorate in 1992 under WA Herrmann in the working group of U. Küsthardt.
 After a NATO scholarship at the Université de Paris-Sud with J.-J. Girerd joined Bayer AG in 1994 and has held management positions in research, application technology, sales and post-merger integration in the Polyurethanes division since 1998.
 Since Covestro was founded, he has been leading polyurethane R&D projects in the field of circular economy, automotive interiors and flame protection and also supports dissertations at universities in Germany and abroad on these topics.
 From October 2020 he will be teaching at the Aachen University of Applied Sciences.
 Rolf Albach holds a double MBA from WHU Otto Beisheim School of Management (Vallendar) and Kellogg School of Management from Northwestern University (Chicago).